-- Most organizations rely on a diverse mix of employees, consultants, temporary help, and partners that are highly distributed and have very different labor management and productivity needs.
+- Most organisations rely on a diverse mix of employees, consultants, temporary help, and partners that are highly distributed and have very different labor management and productivity needs.
 We’ll touch on challenges and recommendations, as well as discuss how sustainable brands define workforce success including high-levels of engagement and active participation.

 - Contemporary success comes from hiring and retaining the best talent within budget regardless of their location and unique needs.
 What does your future workforce expect from you and what is reasonable to deliver?

 - Process automation and the use of artificial intelligence is increasing in the workplace freeing up resources for the things only we humans can do well.
-With more efficient operations, organizations can focus on developing higher quality products, improved services and customer experiences that create greater competitive advantage and drive sustainable revenue growth.
+With more efficient operations, organisations can focus on developing higher quality products, improved services and customer experiences that create greater competitive advantage and drive sustainable revenue growth.

-- Digital and sustainability work hand-in-hand and cut across the organization regardless of size, industry or geography.
+- Digital and sustainability work hand-in-hand and cut across the organisation regardless of size, industry or geography.
 What is best practice in a collaborative approach that engages employees and leaders and what are the key stages?